 Talk with Kaori Ishii, director of The Genealogy of Sake and Sake Samurai Michael Tremblay

 Sake has come to be known as the drink of the gods.
 Have you ever wondered how it is made, and the artisans who make it?
 In this second part of our Healthy Hakko series, in conjunction with the documentary The Genealogy of Sake, we talk to Kaori Ishii, director of the film, and Michael Tremblay, Sake samurai and sake sommelier.
 The discussion includes a concise introduction to sake, with a description of the mystical dance between sake’s main ingredients, fermentation, koji, the intense work of the sake brewers and the land upon which they live and word.
 Find out about their thoughts on the increasing number of women brewers, challenges making the film and what breweries are doing to adapt to the pandemic.
 The talk is moderated by Program Officer Nobi Nakamura, and interpreted by Sakurako Nakazato.
+Don’t miss watching the film The Genealogy of Sake!

 - This talk is a pre-recorded event.
 Register below to receive a private link to view the talk during the event dates